This topic has been locked and is no longer available for discussion.

 You can demonstrate your enthusiasm and skills beyond an open application by contributing edits and additions to our databases regularly.

 Modified by Kineta, Mar 12, 1:36 PM

 A Forum Moderator's duties include, but are not limited to:

 Site-wide recruitments for Forum Moderators are conducted internally, and occur approximately every year.

 The last recruitment ended in Sept 2017.
-The next recruitment is expected: Soon (Accepting Apps).
+The next recruitment is expected: Now (Accepting Apps).